SNHU-CS/CS-330/module04/mod4_tutorials.md

+# Module Four Tutorial
-# Section 4-1: Handling Keyboard Input
+## Section 4-1: Handling Keyboard Input

 The code for this section ([tut_04_01.cpp](./tut_04_01.cpp)) demonstrates how to